Delta Rectified Flow Sampling for Text-to-Image Editing: Experiments

-using the same implementation as before with SD3.
+\paragraph{Effect of the additional shift term $c_t$.} We perform an ablation in which we set $c_t = 0$, $c_t\simeq(1-t)t$ (ours), or $c_t=t$, using the same implementation as before with SD3.
 Table~\ref{tab:abl_ct_pie_results} shows that a non‑zero $c_t$ improves semantic alignment with the target prompt (higher CLIP similarity on the edited region) at the cost of a reduced source fidelity

 This behaviour is explained by previous experiments , where we observed that larger $c_t$ values induce larger gradient updates and produce straighter latent trajectories.
 Geometrically, as illustrated in Fig.\,\ref{fig:dessins}, a higher $c_t$ pushes the path further from the source distribution and more directly toward the target, yielding stronger edits but slightly weaker background preservation.
 However, as explained before, our gradual shift avoids error amplification in early noisy steps.